ayxsth/RailGate/README.md

 # RailGate
 RailGate is a simple train booking system created with Java Swing.
+File I/O has been used to store all the data in this project.

 ## Screenshots
 - Login Page